Prais3/Artificial-Intelligence/README.md

 Operating System: Linux

 Description: This program uses two while loops to allow the user to calculate as much as the user wants.
-It only involves four basic calculations and checks whether the user only inputs a choice involving these four operators only
+It only involves four basic calculations and checks whether the user only inputs a choice involving these four operators only.
+This is one of my first python programs when I was really new to it.